-1. Francis Cherunilam.
+Francis Cherunilam.
 2009.
 International Business: Text and Cases.
 [Fifth Edition].
 PHI Publishing House, New Delhi.

-- 1. Arvind V. Phatak., Rabi S. Bhagatand and Roger J. Kashlak.
+- Arvind V. Phatak., Rabi S. Bhagatand and Roger J. Kashlak.
 2010.
-International Management: Managing in a diverse and dynamic global environment.
+InternationalManagement: Managing in a diverse and dynamic global environment.
 [Second Edition] Tata McGraw Hill, New Delhi. - 2.
 Charles W L Hill and Arun K Jain.
 2014.
 International Business: Competing in the Global Market Place.
 [Tenth Edition].
 Tata McGraw Hill, New Delhi. - 3.
 Bhalla, V.K. and Shiva Ramu, S. 2010.
 International Business: Environment and Management.
 [Thirteenth Edition].
 Anmol Publications Pvt.
 Ltd., New Delhi. - John D. Daniels., Lee H. Radebaugh and Daniel P. Sullivan.
 2012.
 International Business: Environment and Operations.
 [Fourteenth Edition].
 Pearson Education, New Delhi.

-PROJECT WORK VIVA-VOCE

-Specimen-I

-TITLE

-A project report submitted to the Periyar University in partial fulfillment of the requirements for the award of the degree of BACHELOR OF BUSINESS ADMINISTRATION
+SEMESTER - VI CORE - XX PROJECT WORK VIVA-VOCE Specimen-I TITLE A project report submitted to the Periyar University in partial fulfillment of the requirements for the award of the degree of BACHELOR OF BUSINESS ADMINISTRATION By Name of the student Reg.
+Inder the guidance of Inder the guidance of Department, College Name and place Inder and year of submission year..... in partial fulfillment of the requirements for the award of the degree of BACHELOR OF

-By

-Name of the student Reg.

-No.....

-Under the guidance of

-Name of the guide

-Department, College Name and place

-Month and year of submission